Sing a Song of Sixpence: Lyrics

+And put it back again.In the 1988 comedy hit single Loadsamoney, made after the money-obsessed character of the same name, the british comedian Harry Enfield conclude the song in his coda with a humorous reference to the Sing a Song of Sixpence poem, in this case morphed in a rhyme about as guessed moneys.

 Melody

 Version 1

 This may be the most well-known version in Britain and the Commonwealth.

 Version 2

 This version may be well known in the United States.

 Meaning and interpretations

 Many interpretations have been placed on this rhyme.
 It is known that a 16th-century amusement was to place live birds in a pie, as a form of entremet.
 An Italian cookbook from 1549 (translated into English in 1598) contained such a recipe: "to make pies so that birds may be alive in them and fly out when it is cut up" and this was referred to in a cook book of 1725 by John Nott.
 The wedding of Marie de' Medici and Henry IV of France in 1600 contains some interesting parallels.
 "The first surprise, though, came shortly before the starter—when the guests sat down, unfolded their napkins and saw songbirds fly out.
 The highlight of the meal was sherbets of milk and honey, which were created by Buontalenti."

 In their 1951 The Oxford Dictionary of Nursery Rhymes, Iona and Peter Opie write that the rhyme has been tied to a variety of historical events or folklorish symbols such as the queen symbolizing the moon, the king the sun, and the blackbirds the number of hours in a day; or, as the authors indicate, the blackbirds have been seen as an allusion to monks during the period of the Dissolution of the Monasteries by Henry VIII, with Catherine of Aragon representing the queen, and Anne Boleyn the maid.
 The rye and the birds have been seen to represent a tribute sent to Henry VII, and on another level, the term "pocketful of rye" may in fact refer to an older term of measurement.
 The number 24 has been tied to the Reformation and the printing of the English Bible with 24 letters.
 From a folklorish tradition, the blackbird taking the maid's nose has been seen as a demon stealing her soul.

-No corroborative evidence has been found to support these theories and given that the earliest version has only one stanza and mentions "naughty boys" and not blackbirds, they can only be applicable if it is assumed that more recently printed versions accurately preserve an older tradition.
+No corroborative evidence has been found to support these theories and, given that the earliest version has only one stanza and mentions "naughty boys" and not blackbirds, some of these meanings would not have been original unless it is assumed that more recently printed versions accurately preserve an older tradition.